January 31 - February 1, 2026

 Where is the Red Rock Chocolate Festival held?

-The festival takes place in Hurricane, Utah — typically at the Hurricane Community Center or a similar indoor venue.
+The festival takes place at the Grafton Building at Legacy Park (Washington County Fairgrounds), 5500 W 700 S, Hurricane, Utah 84737.
 Hurricane sits approximately 20 minutes east of downtown St. George along SR-9 toward Zion National Park.
 Free parking is available at the venue.

 What happens at the Red Rock Chocolate Festival?